-I love geography and have loved it since I was a young child.
-This love probably comes from traveling across a vast continent in our aqua blue Ford convertable, from the Midwest to the west coast, then flying (in a military transport plane) across the Pacific Ocean to Hawaii, where I spent my childhood.
-I loved to hike in the mountains and comb the beach in my youth.
-I also feel my fire for geography was fanned by having pen pals in diverse places as a child- Nice, France; Oslo, Norway; Dhaka, Bangladesh; Bethlehem, Pennsylvania; Benton Harbor, Michigan, Beverly Hills, California; and Ceylon, later Sri Lanka.
+When I was nine, my fire for geography began to be fanned by having pen pals in diverse places as a child- Nice, France; Oslo, Norway; Dhaka, Bangladesh; Bethlehem, Pennsylvania; Benton Harbor, Michigan, Beverly Hills, California; and Ceylon, later Sri Lanka.
 Now I live in a high mountain valley over 4,000 feet above sea level.
-I homeschool my children and have found other ways to enjoy geography.
+I have homeschool my children and have found many other ways to enjoy geography.

 2. Dining Table Geography: